bsherin/tacticdocs/docs/_build/_sources/Getting-Started.rst.txt

 ------------------------------

 First, you need an account.
-Right now the only way to get an account is to email me, Bruce Sherin, at bsherin@northwestern.edu.
+Right now the only way to get an account is to email me, Bruce Sherin, at bsherin@u.northwestern.edu.
 In response, you'll get a username and password.

 Then head over to https://tactictext.net and use your credentials to log in.